Ari Mittleman: Keep Our Republic

-Mittleman is the executive director of Keep Our Republic, a nonpartisan civic organization founded in 2020 to shore up confidence in US elections.
+Mittleman is the executive director of Keep Our Republic, a nonpartisan civic organization founded in 2020 to shore up confidence in U.S. elections.
 The group focuses on potential threats to the election system.
 It educates the public about election procedures, from the closing of polls to the certification of electoral votes.

 The group aims to clarify the election process and address questions about issues like the security of voting machines, the transfer of ballots from polling stations to county elections offices, the eligibility of undocumented immigrants to vote, and concerns about votes cast under deceased individuals’ names.

 Under Mittleman's supervision, the organization has hosted legal education classes in Pennsylvania.
-It has also organized events with election officials in Wisconsin, Pennsylvania, and Michigan.
+It has also organized events with election officials in Wisconsin, Pennsylvania, and Michigan, targeting areas where tensions over election administration were particularly high.
+Mittleman explained that the group focused on these states because "firefighters go where the fire is".

+Mittleman and other staff members of Keep Our Republic travel across Michigan, Pennsylvania and Wisconsin to connect voters with local officials and provide nonpartisan information about election procedures, noting that participants generally engage seriously with the organization’s educational programs.

+Mittleman identifies declining public trust in U.S. elections as a cross-partisan issue and highlights Keep Our Republic’s use of a nonpartisan model for election-related public education.

 Keep Our Republic received the inaugural Unsung Hero of Democracy Award from the American Bar Association in August 2024.

 Work in the Balkans

 Mittleman spent time in Osijek, Croatia, working as a grant writer for a local NGO.
-His experiences in the region have included observing Balkan reconstruction and reconciliation efforts.
+His experience in the region has included observing Balkan reconstruction and reconciliation efforts.

 Publications

 Mittleman is a columnist for The Times of Israel and has contributed articles to the USA Today Network, Baltimore Jewish Times, The Morning Call, The Jerusalem Post, Washington Examiner, The Patriot-News, Pittsburgh Tribune-Review, NorthJersey.com, Modern Diplomacy, and The Jewish Exponent.

 In 2022, Gefen Publishing House in Jerusalem launched his book, Paths of the Righteous: Stories of Heroism, Humanity and Hope.
 Mittleman highlights the stories of eight non-Jewish individuals who have stood up and spoken out for Israel and the Jewish community.
 He began writing the book in the aftermath of the Tree of Life Synagogue attack in Pittsburgh.

+In 2023, Paths of the Righteous was presented at the Esplanade Hotel in Zagreb at an event organised by Croatian Minister of Culture Nina Obuljen Koržinek and Israeli Ambassador Ilan Mor.